-Annual vehicular trips and related VMT generated by the operation of the Project would result in a increased fuel demand of 132,521 gallons of fuel.
+Annual vehicular trips and related VMT generated by the operation of the Project would result in a fuel demand of 86,834 gallons of fuel.

 Fuel would be provided by current and future commercial vendors.
 Trip generation and VMT generated by the Project are consistent with other industrial uses of similar scale and configuration, as reflected respectively in the Institute of Transportation Engineers (ITE) Trip Generation Manual (11th Ed., 2021); and CalEEMod.
-These estimates and usage factors are based on real-world survey data and observations taken from representative facilities that are similar to the proposed Project.
 As such, Project operations would not result in excessive and wasteful vehicle trips and VMT, nor excess and wasteful vehicle energy consumption compared to other industrial uses.